+ly/ contains files in LilyPond format

+'''

-- 1y/ contains files in LilyPond format - scm/ contains files in Scheme format
+scm/ contains files in Scheme format

+'''

-Let's begin by looking at some files in ly/.
-Open ly/property-init.ly in a text editor.
-The one you normally use for .ly files will be fine.
+Let's begin by looking at some files in 1y/.
+Open 1y/property-init.1y in a text editor - the one you normally use for .1y files will be fine.
 This file contains the definitions of all the standard LilyPond predefined commands, such as \tieUp and \slurDotted.
 You will see that these are nothing more than definitions of variables containing one or a group of \override commands.
-For example, \tieDotted is defined to be:
+For example, \textLengthOn is defined to be:

 '''

-tieDotted = {
+textLengthOn = {

+% 0.4 staff-space between adjacent texts

-\override Tie.dash-period = #0.75
+\override TextScript.extra-spacing-width = #'(-0.0 .
+0.4)

-\override Tie.dash-fraction = #0.1
+\override TextScript.extra-spacing-height = #'(-inf.0 . +inf.0)

 }

 '''